blended-insights/carver/apps/api/README.md

     - Replace lines: `PATCH /projects/myproject/files/src/main.ts` with `{"startLine": 10, "endLine": 15, "content": "// new content", "operation": "replace"}`
     - Insert line: `PATCH /projects/myproject/files/src/main.ts` with `{"startLine": 10, "content": "// inserted line", "operation": "insert"}`
     - Delete lines: `PATCH /projects/myproject/files/src/main.ts` with `{"startLine": 10, "endLine": 15, "operation": "delete"}`
+- `POST /projects/:projectId/commands` - Execute a command in the project's root directory
+  - Request Body: JSON object with:
+    - `command`: The command to execute (must be in the allowed list)
+    - `args`: Array of arguments to pass to the command
+  - Environment Configuration:
+    - `ALLOWED_COMMANDS`: Comma-separated list of allowed commands (default: "npm,npx,yarn,pnpm")
+  - Response:
+    - 200 OK with stdout, stderr, and exitCode if command executed successfully
+    - 400 Bad Request if command is missing or args is not an array
+    - 403 Forbidden if the specified command is not in the allowed list
+    - 404 Not Found if the project does not exist
+    - 500 Internal Server Error for other execution errors
+  - Example: `POST /projects/myproject/commands` with `{"command": "npm", "args": ["run", "lint"]}`

 ### Watchers